 I have three RL01’s in the collection, two of which are operable, and an operable RL02.
 The RL02 had been stored in the garage, but was rescued for a planned RL02 data recovery that never actually occurred, so now it sits on top of a stereo cabinet full of some “vintage” stereo equipment.

 Here is what is left of a Digital Equipment RS08P Disk Drive and RF08 Controller.
 I no longer properly remember how it was obtained, but if I recall correctly, it was the result of a “dumpster dive” in back of a University of Wisconsin building, where Hannes and I found it in pieces, along with some “K” series logic backplanes.
 We pulled it out, but never restored it.
 To my embarrassment, I also foolishly disassembled the drive proper (motor, disk and heads) at some point.
 How very very foolish of me – one of the two most foolish, embarrassing things I have done over the years with respect to the collection.
 As can be seen in the photos, for a while some mice took up residence in the drive electronics – which has since been cleaned up.
-If someone has, say, a PDP-8/I and is looking for one of these or parts from one of these, feel free to contact me about it.

 The collection has two DG 6100 Disc (that was how DG spelled it) subsystems, each of which has a 1.26MB quad-density diskette drive and a 25MB “winchester” (sealed disk/head assembly) hard disk.
 One came with and is attached to the Eclipse S/140, and the other is attached to the Nova 4.
 Neither of them is particularly happy, though both were working when I got them.
 The one on the S/140 has an electronics problem that caused “magic smoke” to escape.
 The one on the Nova 4 was operable last I tried, but has a tendency to throw its drive belt.